 Welcome to the Sports Injury Surgery website which is administered by Mr Breandán Long FRCSI FFSEM.

 Mr Long specialises in Anterior Cruciate Ligament Surgery and Shoulder Surgery.
 This site has been developed specifically for the general public and sports persons.
 You will find relevant information about Sports Injuries and Rehab.
 Anyone can contact us for more information.
-Mr Long is based in Aut Even Hospital, Kilkenny and Barrington's Hospital, Limerick.
+Mr Long is based in Aut Even Hospital, Kilkenny and Bon Secours Hospital Limerick at Barrington's.
 He also has consulting rooms in Coote's Lane, College Road, Kilkenny where the Sports Injury Surgery clinic is based.

 Click here cost of surgery for information on costs and self payer package prices.